canonical-web-and-design/tutorials.ubuntu.com/tutorials/packaging/create-your-first-snap.md

 Well done!
 You've just made your first working snap!

 negative
+: **Important:**
-: Important: If `hello` does not run and you get the error `cannot change current working directory to the original directory: No such file or directory` then most likely you are developing the snap in a directory other than your home directory.
+If `hello` does not run and you get the error `cannot change current working directory to the original directory: No such file or directory` then most likely you are developing the snap in a directory other than your home directory.
 An example of a directory that would generate this error, is the `/tmp/` directory.
-Fixing it is possible by uninstalling the snap with `sudo snap remove hello` and starting over.
+Fix it by uninstalling the snap with `sudo snap remove hello` and starting over.

 ## A snap is made of parts
 Duration: 3:00

 positive
-: Lost or starting from here?
+: *Lost or starting from here?*
-Check or download [here][here1] to see what your current directory should look like.
+This [snapshot][step3] shows what your directory should look like at this point.

 Let's add another part to make the snap a bit more interesting.
 In the 'parts' definition, make an
 addition: